xuancong84/beiwe-backend/README.txt

-All the settings listed here can be found either in the constants file or in the secure_settings file, or can have an environment variable set for them.
+All the settings listed here can be found either in the constants file or in the config/settings.py file, or can have an environment variable set for them.

 Optional Settings
 if an environment variable is provided for any of these they will override the default value.
-More information is available in the constants and secure_settings files in the config directory.
+More information is available in the constants and config/settings.py files in the config directory.

     DEFAULT_S3_RETRIES - the number of retries on attempts to connect to AWS S3